 Magic is about the magician and their skill.
-Good coaching is about the client and their capabilities.
+Good coaching is about the client and your capabilities.

 Magic is fun but it doesn’t last and it’s gone once the magician leaves the room.
-Good coaching is about equipping you to do your best work long after the coaching session or coaching engagement is over.
-If it sounds less fun, don’t be fooled.
-Laughter is often a feature of even the most intensive coaching meeting.
-What’s more clients often head back to work smiling at the surprising solutions they have been able to generate to previously intractable professional challenges.
+Good coaching is about equipping you to do your best work – solve problems, make progress and succeed – long after the coaching session or coaching engagement is over.
+If it sounds less fun, don’t be fooled, as I work with my clients, laughter is often a feature of our sessions.
+While our work can be intensive, it’s never intense.
+What’s more, clients often head back to their work or their business with smiling at the new perspectives and the surprising solutions they have been able to generate to previously unsolvable professional challenges.

 There is power in good coaching but it’s the power of purposeful conversations and the clarity that comes from them.
 It’s the power of time and space to consider your professional practice.
 It’s the power of asking the right questions and receiving non-judgemental support, challenge and accountability.
 It’s the power of realising that you have more options than you realise and the capability to meet challenges and solve problems in your work.
 It’s the power of acting on those realisations and taking the first step and then the next step to move forward.

 These are real things which make a concrete difference to how you show up and deliver at work.
-They can make all the difference to your professional mindset, behaviours and performance.
+They make all the difference to your professional mindset, behaviours and results.
 They impact you and everyone who interacts with you.
 They are not about momentary wonder but long term change.
-This is what I aim to deliver for every client I work with and even the best magic trick in the world can’t deliver that.
+This is what I aim to deliver for every client I work with and it’s better than any magic trick.